tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 Row 4 Column 1	Row 4 Column 2	Row 4 Column 3
 ```

 TSV File with tabs denoted by `\t`.
 Note your text files will not contain `\t`.
 I did this show where tabs were, versus spaces.
+This is also the first use of a regular expression in this course.
+The `\` is the escape character, which changes the meaning of the character that follows.  `\t` is the regular expression for a tab.
+Regular expressions are recognized by almost all commands across all computer languages that use a pattern (`\t`) to find matching text (tab character).

 ```
 Column 1 Header\tColumn 2 Header\tColumn 3 Header
 Row 1 Column 1\tRow 1 Column 2\tRow 1 Column 3